sashkoristov/PSDS2020W/project/project.md

 #### bwa aln `S3`

-Run `bwa aln` (align) for for a reference genome split created previously, for both read files (5'3 and 3'5, here R1 and R2).
+Run `bwa aln` (align) for a reference genome split created previously, for both read files (5'3 and 3'5, here R1 and R2).
 This is the main step of `bwa`; it aligns the reads to a reference genome.
 It is visualized in the table above.

 Hints: